 Protocol Application Approval

 All protocol applications must be approved before any animal work begins.
-Be sure to include with your submission a copy of the funding proposal/final grant pages sent to the funding agency detailing the animal research described in the protocol and the Office of Sponsored Programs (OSP) routing sheet.
+Be sure to include with your submission a copy of the funding proposal/final grant pages sent to the funding agency detailing the animal research described in the protocol.
 Federal regulations require the IACUC to compare the protocol to the funding proposal statement of work or project description.
 Any substantive differences must be satisfactorily addressed prior to IACUC approval.

 The application should be approved by the department head.
 ORIA we will route the application to the department head for you in the TOPAZ system.
 When the department chair is the Principal Investigator (PI) named in the protocol, no other approval is required.